African Americans in the Revolutionary War

-In the American Revolution, gaining freedom was the strongest motive for Black enslaved people who joined the Patriot or British armies.
+African Americans fought on both sides the American Revolution, the Patriot cause for independence as well as in the British army, in order to achieve their freedom from enslavement.
 It is estimated that 20,000 African Americans joined the British cause, which promised freedom to enslaved people, as Black Loyalists.
-Around 9,000 African Americans became Black Patriots.
+About half that number, an estimated 9,000 African Americans, became Black Patriots.